1895 Inception: St, Paul, Willamette Valley, Oregon

-Grandfather returns here and the rest of the family joined by 1945.
-Finished building the dryer and planted hops.
+"Pud" returns to southwest Idaho and the rest of the family joined by 1945.
+He built the dryer and planted hops.

-First year-No spray.
-Hops picked by hand.
+First year of growing in Idaho - No spraying took place.
+Hops were picked by hand.
 At this time there were 11 acres and 2 varieties (Clusters and Fuggles).

 Harvested with 2 portables machines.
-First year spray used for bugs.
+This is the first year spraying was used for bugs.
 Used a water-only steam sprayer.

 Built horizontal Dauenhauer picker same year as Obendorfs.
 Sprayed with boiled extracts of eucalyptus bark.